32 Types of Hammers for Every Project & Profession

 Whether you’re looking to add more hammers to your repair artillery or Mjolnir has sparked a fascination/obsession with how many hammers could possibly exist, this guide to the different types of hammers has you covered.

-Claw hammers are the BTS of the hammer world—they’re everywhere.
-The most common and most recognizable hammers in the world, these hammers feature a forked, curved claw to grip nail heads easily, making them great for prying out nails.
+Claw hammers are the most common of the hammer world—they’re everywhere.
+The most recognizable hammers in the world, these hammers feature a forked, curved claw to grip nail heads easily, making them great for prying out nails.

 This also makes them equally great at levering up floorboards and other objects.
 These hammers are also great for woodwork, interior design, carpentry and home improvement, making them quite a versatile tool to have in any toolkit.